keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

  * TabletServer1.tserver.compactionExecutors.i_cs1_small_running

-Tablet servers emit metrics about queued and running compactions for every compaction executor configured in Accumulo.
-These metrics can be used to tune the configuration as was done in this test.
+Tablet servers emit metrics about queued and running compactions for every compaction executor configured.
+User can observe these metrics and tune the configuration based on what they see, as was done in this test.

-The following plot shows the average files per tablet over the lifetime of the test.
+The following plot shows the average files per tablet during the test.
 The numbers are what would be expected for a compaction ratio of 2 when the system is keeping up with compaction work.

 ![Files Per Tablet](/images/blog/202106_ecomp/ci-files-per-tablet.png)

-The following is a plot of the number tablets over the lifetime of the test.
+The following is a plot of the number tablets during the test.
 Eventually there were 11.28K tablets around 512 tablets per tserver.
 The tablets were close to splitting again at the end of the test as each tablet was getting close to 1G.